 4. Preventing Fraud

-With Big Data, small businesses would understand not just customer behavior and business trends but also identify early stages of fraud.
+With Big Data, small businesses would understand customer behavior and business trends and identify early stages of fraud.
 By using predictive analytics, businesses may observe patterns of fraudulent activity.

 The market can now look for fraud in processing large amounts of structured and unstructured data in real-time.